MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 * Download and build Docker images.
   * Build images in developer environment.
   * Build Docker images in Azure without Docker installed in dev environment.
-For PyCharm, use Azure CLI to do this.
+For PyCharm, use the Azure CLI to build Azure.

 * Create and run Docker containers from pulled image or directly from a Dockerfile.